 If you feel a sharp pain for hot or cold foods, you have a very common dental problem–Sensitivity.
 Tooth sensitivity can occur because of

 - Fractured teeth

 - Gum disease

 - Worn out enamel( abrasion and/or erosion )

 - Exposed root surfaces

-Sensitive teeth can be treated.
+Sensitive in your teeth can be treated.
 Your dentist may recommend a desensitising paste in some cases.
-Others may need further treatment procedures like filling, application of sealants, scaling or RCT based on the cause of the sensitivity.
+Other causes of your tooth sensitivity may need further treatment procedures like filling, application of sealants, scaling or RCT.
 Talk to your dentist about your concerns and questions.
 A good oral hygiene is the key for prevention of sensitivity.

 Everyone’s mouth can be dry sometimes, but if you feel like your mouth is always dry, it may be time to seek treatment.
-Dry mouth can be because of dehydration, medications, salivary gland diseases and certain health conditions.
-Talk to your dentist who will help you identify the cause of the dry mouth.
+You can have dry mouth because of dehydration, medications, salivary gland diseases and certain health conditions.
+Talk to your dentist who will help you identify the cause of your dry mouth.
 You may be referred to a physician for further tests.
-Having a dry mouth in itself may not be serious but caring for your gums and teeth is important.
-Keep your dentist informed about your medications and your health that may help identify the cause.
+Having a dry mouth in itself may not be serious, but caring for your gums and teeth due to dry mouth is important.
+Keep your dentist informed about your medications and your health, that may help identify the cause of your dry mouth.
 Your health care provider will suggest treatment options accordingly.